GameTimeline

 Westeros Mentioned on HBOBooks & history

-Lords assemble at Harrenhal; Viserys I is chosen heir over Laenor Velaryon—direct setup for HotD Season 1.
+Lords assemble at Harrenhal; Viserys I is chosen heir over Laenor Velaryon—male-preference precedent that HotD Season 1 treats as living memory.
+When Viserys later names Rhaenyra, he overturns the peace this council bought.

 What happened